0xMarsRover/UCF101_video_classification/README.md

 `python 2_extract_files.py`

 Notes: only select first 30 classes:

-        Train: 2282 avi, 476857 jpg
+1. Train: 2282 avi, 476857 jpg
-        Test: 1151 avi, 186640 jpg
+2. Test: 1151 avi, 186640 jpg

 ## Extracting features

 Before you can run the `lstm` and `mlp`, you need to extract features from the images with the CNN.
 This is done by running `extract_features.py`.
-On my Dell with a GeFore 960m GPU, this takes about 8 hours.
 If you want to limit to just the first N classes, you can set that option in the file.

 ## Training models